 While there is no conclusive evidence of a relationship between GERD and pulmonary fibrosis, studies have shown that a large number of pulmonary fibrosis patients also suffer from acid reflux.
 While inconclusive, studies suggest that managing GERD symptoms may help reduce pulmonary fibrosis progression and/or symptoms.

-If you or a loved one suffers from pulmonary fibrosis, the Lung Institute may be able to help.
+If you or a loved one suffers from pulmonary fibrosis, the Lung Health Institute may be able to help.
 Contact us today to learn more.